 Campsites in Don Carter State Park

 There are 44 sites available for RV camping.
-Half of the sites offer a view of the lake while the other half faces away from the lake.
+Half of the sites offer a view of the lake while the other half face away from the lake.
 Each lot is paved with either gravel or dirt and lies flat while also allowing for proper drainage for when it rains.
 There are no sewer hookups, but there is a dump station near the campground and an area near each lot that allows the disposal of gray water.

-Each site comes with a water and electric hookup, but other amenities are also included, such as a fire ring, picnic table, patio, and a lantern post.
+Each site comes with water and electric hookups, but other amenities are also included, such as a fire ring, picnic table, patio, and a lantern post.
 If you need firewood, you can pick some up at the main office in the park or ask one of the rangers where you may find some.
 You are prohibited from bringing your own firewood and collecting any from the surrounding campsites.

 Since this park is a bit newer than others, there is not a lot of privacy between you and your neighbor.
 Luckily, the park has taken the initiative to plant trees and shrubs between the sites for future visitors.
-The majority of the sites can fit a 45-foot trailer or RV, but the larger sites can fit up to an 100-foot trailer or RV.
+The majority of the sites can fit a 45-foot trailer or RV, but the larger sites can fit up to a 100-foot trailer or RV.
 You are allowed to stay a maximum of 14 days at a time and may reserve a spot up to 13 months in advance.

 Seasonal activities in Don Carter State Park